The Sugarlands: Moonshining

-The Coming of the park
+National park

-In the 1800s, mountain areas became popular vacation destinations, especially since large urban areas were often wanting for clean air and scenery.
+In the 19the century, mountain areas became popular vacation destinations, especially since large urban areas were often wanting for clean air and scenery.
 Mineral-rich mountain springs were thought to have health-restoring qualities, and the cool air of the higher elevations lured people seeking relief from allergies and hay fever.
-Colonel W. B. Townsend — the owner of the Little River Lumber Company — began to see the value of creating recreational areas on land that had already been stripped of its wood.
+Colonel W. B. Townsend, the owner of the Little River Lumber Company, began to see the value of creating recreational areas on land that had already been stripped of its wood.
 In 1909, after the Elkmont area had largely been cleared, the company's train, the Little River Railroad, began offering daily train service from Knoxville to Elkmont in conjunction with Knoxville's Southern Railroad.
 Tourists also began pouring into Gatlinburg, especially after Andrew Huff opened the Mountain View Hotel in 1916.
 With the arrival of tourism, Sugarlanders found a wider market for their furs and produce.

 During this period, many Sugarlanders became legendary as mountain guides.
 Wiley Oakley (1885–1954), the most famous of these guides, lived on the northern slopes of Mount Le Conte in an area known as the Scratch Britches (now traversed by the Rainbow Falls Trail).
 Known as the "Roamin' Man of the Mountains," Oakley's navigational instincts and extensive knowledge of area plant and animal life and oral traditions would later prove invaluable to park service scientists and anthropologists.

 When various entities began buying up land for the national park in the 1920s and 1930s, most of the inhabitants of the Sugarlands were displaced.
 Russell recalls:

 Most folks were happy with the prospects of selling their rocky fields and hillsides for more money than they estimated it to be worth, but some felt they didn't want to be driven from their old homeplaces at any price.

 While most Sugarlanders accepted buy-out offers, a few had to be forced out via condemnation suits.
-Shortly after the formation of the park, the Civilian Conservation Corps constructed a camp along the West Fork which operated from 1933–1942, and would build roads and trails in the area for the park service.
+Shortly after the formation of the park, the Civilian Conservation Corps constructed a camp along the West Fork which operated from 1933 to 1942, building roads and trails in the area for the park service.
 The ruins of this camp remain along a bend in the Old Sugarlands Trail.
 The closing of the CCC camp after World War II was the end of permanent human habitation in the Sugarlands.
 The forest quickly reclaimed the farmland, and other than a few small mountain cemeteries and the occasional odd clearing or pile of stones, few signs of the former inhabitants remain today.